feelpp/feelpp-book/Tutorial/08-ComputingIntegrals.md

 <!-- toc -->

 The next step is to compute integrals over the mesh.
-The source code is available in `myintegrals.cpp.`
+The source code is available in [myintegrals.cpp](code/08-myintegrals.cpp) with its configuration file [myintegrals.cfg](code/08-myintegrals.cfg)

 # Step by step explanations {#TutorialIntegralsSteps}